 He's not denying the evils of slavery.

-He is talking about where the country, the beauty of our founders and framers that I've said so many times is the fact that they designed a system where we can write wrongs and correct injustices, and we have a history of doing so.
+He is talking about where the country, the beauty of our founders and framers that I've said so many times, is the fact that they designed a system where we can right wrongs and correct injustices.

-There are ignorant racist people that no intelligent person wants anything to do with ever, because it's repugnant, it's evil, frankly, if you want my opinion.
+There are ignorant racist people that no intelligent person wants anything to do with ever because it's repugnant.

-And he it's just fascinating.
+And it's just fascinating.

-And what he was saying with that is that is the the imperfect as the human experience is.
+And what he was saying with that is that is the imperfect as the human experience is, is that we've been able to right wrongs and correct injustices because of the system that we have.

 Now, do we have far to go?